Last updated: 21st January 2021

 - Inform them if you have hayfever, allergies or respiratory conditions that could potentially make you sneeze, so they’re not worried when you do.

-- Ask them if they want you to take any extra precautions, especially if they’re classed as more vulnerable.
+- Ask them if they want you to take any extra precautions beyond what you’ve discussed, especially if they’re classed as more vulnerable.

 - You could also ask the homeowner to clear the room that you’re working in of any furniture, if they’re able to.
 For example, if you’re a painter/decorator, ask them to take down any photos from the walls.

 Whilst it’s important to keep in touch with your customers, you should still avoid close contact as much as possible.
 Some tradespeople have told us that they’re asking for photos or a video of the problem that needs fixing, so they can provide more quotes over the phone.
-Our Chat feature is great for this, too – find out more here.
+Our Chat feature is great for this, too.

 Protective products to bring on a job